nitinda/-terraform-module-aws-ecs-task-definition/README.md

 You can download the latest Terraform version from [here](https://www.terraform.io/downloads.html).

+This module deploys aws services details are in respective feature branches.

 ---

-## Features
+## Features Branches

-This module deploys ECS task definition, so will need to have a pre-existing vpc configured.
+Below we are able to check the resources that are being created as part of this module call:

+From branch : *terrform-11*

+- *ECS Task Definition (Terraform 11 supported code)*

+From branch : *terrform-12* *[Work in progress]*

-- *ECS Task Definition*
+- *ECS Task Definition (Terraform 12 supported code - Work in progres)*

 ---